iotaledger/bee-rfcs/text/0018-bee-bundle/0018-bee-bundle.md

 *Client side operation.*

 Proof of Work (PoW) allows your transactions to be accepted by the network.
 On the IOTA network, PoW is only a rate control mechanism.
-Doing PoW on a bundle means doing PoW on each of its transactions and set trunks and branch accordingly.
+Doing PoW on a bundle means doing PoW on each of its transactions and setting trunks and branch accordingly.
 After PoW, a bundle is ready to be sent to the network.

 Pseudocode: